Freight Shipping from Tampa to Detroit

 How much does it cost to ship freight from Tampa to Detroit?

-Full truckload (FTL) rates from Tampa, FL to Detroit, MI currently range from $2,778-$3,424 for a standard dry van load over the 1,292-mile route.
+Full truckload (FTL) rates from Tampa, FL to Detroit, MI currently range $2,778-$3,424 (roughly $2.17-$2.68 per mile over 1,292 miles).
 LTL shipments typically cost $911-$1,498 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Detroit?